andrewmichaelpowell/export-msixassets/README.md

 Export-MSIXAssets

-This script generates all the images needed to create a MSIX package for the Windows Store from a single reference image.
-Run the script from the root folder of your project after first saving a 1024x1024 reference image as Resources/Icon.png.
-The images will be saved in Packages/Assets.
+This script generates the images needed to create a MSIX package for the Windows Store.

+1. Save a 1024x1024 reference image as Resources/Icon.png.
+2. Run the script from the root folder of your project.
+3. The generated images will be saved in Packages/Assets.

 GhostScript and ImageMagick are required to run this script.
-If you don't already have them, install with `brew install ghostscript` and `brew install imagemagick`.
+Install with homebrew if you don't already have them.

+1. `brew install ghostscript`
+2. `brew install imagemagick`